angeria/bitsek/README.md

 #### Mining blocks

 The mining of a block is essential to the inner workings of a blockchain.
-In order to secure and verify transactions we use a proof of work mechanism that basically makes any given node apply computational power to solve some mathematical problem.
-In this case finding a nonce that in combination with the input data generates a hash that satisfies a given precondition.
-In this case the precondition is that the hash begins with three zeroes.
+In order to secure and verify transactions we use a proof-of-work mechanism that makes any given node apply computational power to solve a cryptographic problem.
+Here, finding a nonce that in combination with the input data generates a hash that satisfies a given precondition.
+In this case the precondition is that the resulting hash begins with three 0's.

 ```haskell
 mineBlock :: Block -> (String, Int)